georgeanastasiadis/football-match-result-prediction-using-ml-techniques/README.md

 ## EDA

 In this step I did data exploration for the 4 European football leagues to better understand the datasets.
+The results of the EDA for the different championships, are in the eda folder.

 ## Testing Scenarios